norbibi/Golem_Blender_Render/README.md

 In order to run this application you will need an Ethereum/Polygon account.
 Simplest way of creation is with Metamask.

-This application can be run on 2 subnets:
+This application can be run on the following two subnets:
 - devnet-beta on Ethereum Rinkeby, free but with little providers
 - public-subnet on Polygon network